pilotpirxie/visual-editor/README.md

 </p>

 # visual-editor
 Website editor built with React.
-Make a website in second with predefined blocks and drag and drop.
+Make a modern website in seconds with predefined blocks and drag and drop.

 ## Features
 * Drag and drop editor built with React